-Leave without Pay (LWOP) will be mutually agreed between the Employee and the Employer for a period of up to 12 months in accordance with the DHB LWOP policy.
+Leave without Pay (LWOP) will be mutually agreed between the Employee and the Employer for a period of up to 12 months.
 Where a period of LWOP is requested to support an employee's well-being, approval shall not be unreasonably withheld.